 Main Subheading: The Basics of Pitch in Scientific Contexts

 In science, pitch isn't just about how high or low a sound seems.
+Whether we're talking about sound waves, electromagnetic waves, or even the subtle undulations in spacetime predicted by Einstein's theory of general relativity, understanding the frequency and wavelength of these waves is essential.
 It's a precise measurement that links human perception to the physical properties of waves.
-Whether we're talking about sound waves, electromagnetic waves, or even the subtle undulations in spacetime predicted by Einstein's theory of general relativity, understanding the frequency and wavelength of these waves is essential.
 Pitch allows us to categorize, analyze, and manipulate these phenomena, opening up a world of possibilities in fields like medicine, engineering, and astronomy.

 The perception of pitch is subjective, differing slightly from person to person based on their auditory capabilities and learned associations.
-However, the underlying physics remain objective.
+Even so, the underlying physics remain objective.
 A sound wave with a specific frequency will always have that frequency, regardless of who is listening.
 This objective nature is what makes pitch such a valuable tool in scientific investigation.
 By precisely measuring the frequency of a wave, scientists can gain insights into the source of the wave, the medium it's traveling through, and the interactions it's undergoing.

 Comprehensive Overview: Unpacking the Science of Pitch